Visiting Vancouver in February allows you to enjoy a plethora of events, festivals, and exciting activities.

 The Vancouver Seawall is an iconic feature of the city’s landscape and offers a picturesque waterfront experience.

-Bundle up in warm clothing in February and take a leisurely walk or bike ride along the seawall, which stretches for over 28 kilometers around Stanley Park, Coal Harbour, and False Creek.
+Bundle up in warm clothing in February and take a leisurely walk or bike ride along the seawall, which stretches for over 28 kilometres around Stanley Park, Coal Harbour, and False Creek.

 Enjoy stunning views of the city skyline, mountains, and the tranquil waters of the Pacific Ocean.
 Remember to bring your camera to capture the beauty of this scenic pathway.